arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.13.16
+> helpmeet : noun : helpmate.
+A helpful companion or partner, especially one's husband or wife.

 ### 11.12.16
 Boss Monster is a cool dungeon building card game.
 The goal of the game is to